llvm/circt/docs/RationaleESI.md

 variants, both of which lead to confusion which can cause real problems when one is listening to and twiddling the wires manually.
-ESI solves this by providing a simple, intuitive, common, and standardized interface to developers then figures out the signaling details and conversions between then.
+ESI solves this by providing a simple, intuitive, common, and standardized interface to developers and then figures out the signaling details and conversions between them.

 While the ABI/signaling problem is slowly being partially solved, it does not speak to the types of data on the wires – the software analogy being memory